timm/ezr/docs/about.md

 (c) 2024, CC-SA 4.0
 http://github.com/timm/ezr

+>[!IMPORTANT]
+> <b> We present an experiment in coding as much AI in the fewest lines of code.
+The code is written LISP-style (lots of functions, not classes), guided by Richard Martin's 5-lines-per-function rule (which, sometimes, we break) and makes extensive use of sets aod comprehension.
+Instead of coding standard AI algorithms, we look under-the-hood to refactor and combine shared structures.
+Further, we assume that "less is more", both in our coding style and in our data processing (so the first we do with any data, is throw most of it away).</b>

 In the beginning there was the data and the data was without form, and void; and confusion was upon the face of the humans.
 And the programmer  said, let there be workflows that can contrast and